 A big reason for that?
 Security threats.
 Despite all the data out there showing the cloud to be just as or more secure as on-premises storage, security remains the top barrier to cloud adoption, according to the Cloud Security Alliance.
 That’s why cloud security is one of the top concerns for providers—and why they spend so much capital making sure their products are secure.
 In fact, by 2019, the global cloud security market alone will have reached an estimated $8.71 billion.

-Still, not all cloud storage providers are created equal, especially when it comes to security.
+Still, not all cloud storage providers are created equal, especially when it comes to online storage security.
 Even though it’s important to get a “good deal” on your enterprise cloud solution, it’s more important to ensure the security of your data.
 When researching cloud storage providers, be on the lookout for those that exhibit the following red flags—and avoid them like the plague:

 No solid reputation—In this business, like many others, reputation is key.
 If a no-name company is offering a great price, make sure to investigate testimonials, recent downtime, experience, breadth of services, etc. before signing a contract.
 Also, remember that a smaller company might not have the capacity to manage your load, give your organization the attention you need or even be in business in five years’ time.

 Non-HTTPS site—An HTTPS site is essential for proper security, because it secures any requests for personal information, such as forms.
 In addition, sites not encrypted with HTTPS allow for easy interception of login credentials.
 If your login credentials are discovered, hackers can access your files, steal your data and do a lot of internal damage.